nuodb/nuodb-cp-docs/content/docs/configuration/connect/database-injector.md

     ...
 ```

->**Note**
+{{< callout context="note" title="Note" icon="outline/info-circle" >}}
-> The `nuodb` service account (SA) creation is disabled in the above command for simplicity.
-To enable NuoDB Kubernetes Aware Admin (KAA) capabilities, the NuoDB processes should be given special permissions to access Kubernetes API server.
+The `nuodb` service account (SA) creation is disabled in the above command for simplicity.
+To enable NuoDB Kubernetes Aware Admin (KAA) capabilities, give the NuoDB processes special permissions to access the Kubernetes API server.
-For more information, please check [Automatic Management of NuoDB State](https://doc.nuodb.com/nuodb/latest/deployment-models/kubernetes-environments/kubernetes-aware-admin/).
-For cluster-scoped deployments, the NuoDB SA and RBAC should be provisioned before hand in each namespace where NuoDB databases are created.
+For more information, please see [Automatic Management of NuoDB State](https://doc.nuodb.com/nuodb/latest/deployment-models/kubernetes-environments/kubernetes-aware-admin/).
+For cluster-scoped deployments, provision the NuoDB SA and RBAC beforehand in each namespace where NuoDB databases will be created.
+{{< /callout >}}

 ## Database Injection